Lobanokivan11/themepacksupport-sailfishos/docs/icons.md

 ### Android apps

 If you want to apply an overlay to Android apps only, place in the root folder of your theme a file named 'type', containing a single line with the text 'android' (without apices).
+Note: this works with themes containing ONLY overlays.